 Motion sensors are great for covering a large area like a living room or family room.
 They can sensor motion up to 40ft.
 Dogs less than 40lbs don’t typically trigger an alarm but its best to keep pets out of the area when the alarm system is enabled.

 Chances are you already have smoke detectors and carbon monoxide detectors in your home.
-You can incorporate these with your home alarm system.
+You can incorporate these with your home security system.

-Home alarm systems have two types of monitoring: internal and external.
-Most alarm system components communicate with each other wirelessly using the same 802.11 standards of home networking.
+Home security systems have two types of monitoring: internal and external.
+Most security system components communicate with each other wirelessly using the same 802.11 standards of home networking.
 As long as your home is conducive to a wireless network, you shouldn’t have any issue with the wireless sensors communicating back to the control panel.
-Home alarm systems can be hard wired too, but this is less common.
+Home security systems can be hard wired too, but this is less common.
 A hard wire installation was more popular back in the 90’s.
 Another benefit of having all of the components communicating wirelessly is that you can take the system with you when you move.

 The communication from the control panel to the central monitoring station determines the type of monitoring technology that is being used.
 There are three main options which include landline, broadband, and cellular.
 Landline uses your existing telephone service from the phone company.
 This type of monitoring is the most stable as far as communication but is the least secure as the telephone line can be cut from outside the home.
 If a burglar is determined to break into your home, cutting the lines of cable, phone and Internet is the first step they will take.
 Broadband monitoring is susceptible to the same cutting of the lines as a landline.

-There are several things that you want to think about before you choose a particular home alarm system.
-How you answer the following questions can help steer you towards the right company for yours and your family’s alarm needs.
-Think about the points below and get a clearer picture of what you want and need out of a alarm system.
+There are several things that you want to think about before you choose a particular home security system.
+How you answer the following questions can help steer you towards the right company for yours and your family’s security needs.
+Think about the points below and get a clearer picture of what you want and need out of a security system.

-There are three ways that a alarm system can communicate:
+There are three ways that a security system can communicate: